je-suis-tm/quant-trading/README.md

 To one of my favourite cities in the world!
 Proud to be a Londoner!

+London Breakout is an intra daily opening range breakout strategy.
+Basically, it is a fascinating information arbitrage across different markets in different time zones.
+FX market runs 24/7 globally.
+For instance, you cannot long the stock of Ford in ASX simply because Ford is listed in NYSE.
+As FX market is decentralised, you can long any currency pair in any market as long as the market is open.
+That leaves a door to take a peek at the activity in a closed foreign FX market before the opening of domestic FX market.

+Back to London Breakout, London and Tokyo are two of the largest FX markets in the world.
+Tokyo FX trading hour is GMT 0:00 a.m. - GMT 8:59am.
+London FX trading hour (no summer daylight saving) begins at GMT 8:00 a.m.
+Even though there is an hour of overlap, the crucial timeframe of London Breakout is GMT 7:00 a.m. - GMT 7:59 a.m. a.k.a. the last trading hour before the opening of London market.
+The price movement of the crucial timeframe incorporates the information of all the overnight activities of financial market (from the perspective of the current time zone).

-London Breakout is a very simple opening range breakout strategy.
-Basically, it is to take advantage of Japan market momentum and bring it to London market.
-Tokyo FX trading hour is GMT 0 - GMT 8:59am.
-London FX trading hour starts from GMT 8am.
-There is an hour which Tokyo trading hour overlaps London.The crucial time frame is GMT 7am to GMT 8 am.
-We look at the performance of Tokyo market.
-We set upper and lower threshold based on that hour's high and low.
-Once London market begins, we spend the first couple of minutes to see if the price would breach the boundaries.
-If it is above threshold, we long the currency pair, vice versa.
-Nevertheless, we should also set a limit to prevent us from trading in case abnormal open volatility occurs.
-Normally, we clear our positions based on our target stop loss or stop profit.
-By the end of the day, if there are open positions, we clear them out.
-So London Breakout is a day trading strategy.
+We establish upper and lower thresholds prior to the high and low of the crucial timeframe.
+Once London FX market opens, we spend the first couple of minutes to check if the price would breach the preset boundaries.
+If it is above threshold, we long the currency pair accordingly.
+Vice versa.
+Nevertheless, we should set up a limit to prevent us from trading in the case of abnormal opening volatility.
+Normally, we clear our positions based on our target stop loss or stop profit respectively.
+By the end of the trading hour (still from the perspective of the current time zone), if there are any open positions, we clear them out.

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/preview/london%20breakout%20positions.png)